cseanburns/systems-librarianship/src/3c-library-search.md

 Let's open the `yaz-client` again but with the `-m` option.
-According to the `yaz-client` man page, the `-m` option option instructs the client to append bibliographic records to a file.
+According to the `yaz-client` man page, the `-m` option instructs the client to append bibliographic records to a file.
 In the example below, I arbitrarily name the file `records.marc`.

 ```